jrlytle/Fire-Emblem-Genealogy-of-the-Holy-War-Redux/README.md

 ##**_Task List:_** <br />
-(May break down categories for really tedious tasks, e.g into chapters) <br />
 Takes Deep Breath...
 - [ ] Finish Readme
 - [x] Create three panes, one for "upper screen", one for characters on upper screen and one for lower screen